 A Professional Learning Opportunity

 Experience this physical geography field trip for teachers.
-You are invited to either Sandy Bay or Georgetown, to walk with physical geographers Dr Chris Sharples, Dr Vishnu Prahalad, Dr Melinda McHenry and university students.
-Enhance your understanding of the coastal landscape and its complex interactions with natural and human systems and dynamics.
-Attending teachers can use the field trip as a basis for excursion-planing for their classes.
+You are invited to either Newtown Rivulet or Cataract Gorge, to walk with physical geographer and soil scientist, Dr Melinda McHenry and university students.
+Enhance your understanding of the possible vulnerabilities of human populations living or occupying space on a regular basis, near the water bodies.
+Attending teachers can use the field trip as a basis for excursion-planning for their classes.

-- Suitable for teachers of Geography 8-12.
-Environmental Science Year 11/12
+- Suitable for teachers of Geography, Environmental Science and Science, Years 8-12

-- Offered face-to-face in Hobart or Georgetown only at times listed
+- Offered face-to-face in Lenah Valley or Launceston only at times listed

 - The field trip is free of charge

-Please wear suitable clothing and closed footwear with hard soles.
+Please wear closed footwear with hard soles (beware wet and slippery rocks) and suitable clothing.
 Please come prepared for possible wet weather.

 Dr Melinda McHenry, Physical Geographer and Learning and Teaching Strategist in Geography, Planning & Spatial Sciences